-Third, you want to ensure that the least privilege is always the first thing that comes to mind when configuring RBAC.
+Second, you want to ensure that the least privilege is always the first thing that comes to mind when configuring RBAC.
 Much like every other sector of tech, you don’t want to start by giving everyone full-blown access and take away the access as needed.
 Instead, you want to give everyone (and every service account) the bare minimum that’s needed.
 Then, as issues arise, give more permission to suit the needs of whatever is occurring.

-Fourth, ensure you understand what you’re installing.
+Third, ensure you understand what you’re installing.
 Many Kubernetes platforms and tools have to interact with your Kubernetes cluster.
 For them to interact with your Kubernetes cluster, 9.999999 times out of 10, the tool/platform is giving you a Kubernetes Manifest or Helm Chart to run on your cluster.
 This Manifest contains a whole bunch of goodies, including (usually) a service account creation and RBAC bindings.
-If you look deep enough in the, what feels like one million lines of YAML, you’ll notice that a lot of these tools/platforms are giving FULL root/admin access to the service accounts.
+If you look deep enough into what might feel like one million lines of YAML, you’ll notice that a lot of these tools/platforms are giving FULL root/admin access to the service accounts.

-How KSOC helps with RBAC and Kubernetes authorization
+How KSOC helps with RBAC